 With certain checking accounts charging close to 50 different fees, it’s nearly impossible to keep track of the growing structural complexity of this supposedly basic banking tool.
-As a result, checking account costs can vary by hundreds of dollars per year based what account you have and the way in which you use it.
+As a result, the cost of everyday checking can vary by hundreds of dollars per year based on what account you have and the way in which you use it.

-- Your checking account could cost as much as $800 per year if you choose wrong and do not adjust banking habits based on the account’s price structure.
+- Your checking account could cost as much as $810 per year if you choose wrong and do not adjust your banking habits based on the account’s price structure.

-- Complex overdraft policy differences make it nearly impossible for customers to understand which account will be most affordable based on their particular usage habits.
-People who find themselves repeatedly overdrawing their accounts should consider alternative checking accounts, which either do not allow overdraft fees or charge relatively low overdraft fees.
-Cash Strapped consumers can save the most: $387 per year on average.
+- Complex overdraft policy differences make it nearly impossible for customers to identify the most affordable account based on their particular usage habits.
+People who find themselves repeatedly overdrawing their accounts should consider alternative checking accounts, which either do not allow account overdrafts or charge relatively low overdraft fees.
+Cash Strapped consumers can save the most: $436 per year, on average.
 The one major tradeoff is that you might have to give up your paper checkbook.

 Cost Difference Between Most & Least Affordable Accounts

 - The less money you have, the more a checking account will cost you.
 The average Cash Strapped consumer would incur roughly $522 in fees each year.
 Overdraft and insufficient funds fees add up quickly when times are tight, and it’s difficult to meet the direct deposit or minimum balance thresholds that many financial institutions require in order for customers to avoid monthly fees.

 Average Annual Account Costs By Consumer Profile

 - All consumers can save on everyday banking by gravitating to checking accounts from credit unions and online-only banks, with Cash Strapped consumers eligible to save the most money on average: up to $423 per year.

 - Checking accounts are far from one-size-fits all, as the most affordable offer for a given consumer need isn’t likely to be the cheapest for the other use cases.